 After a particularly nasty bank heist, the thief manages to evade authorities.
 The cops have a pretty good idea who perpetrated the robbery, but they have a hard time locating the suspect.
-Angry and frustrated, the Police Chief (E. G. Marshall, 12 Angry Men) assembles a surveillance team and begins tailing the elusive criminal’s girlfriend (Kim Novak, Vertigo).
-The cop (Fred MacMurray, The Apartment) assigned to follow the sexy gun moll makes a huge mistakes — he falls in love with the woman in question.
-It’s not a big surprise that nothing goes as planned.
+Angry and frustrated, the Police Chief (E. G. Marshall, 12 Angry Men) assembles a surveillance team to tail the elusive criminal’s girlfriend (Kim Novak, Vertigo).
+The cop (Fred MacMurray, The Apartment) assigned to follow the sexy gun moll makes a huge mistake — he falls in love with the woman in question.

 Reaction & Thoughts:

-Pushover, written by Roy Huggins, directed by Richard Quine (Paris – When It Sizzles), is an entertaining, but a bit anemic crime drama that somehow fails to generate much excitement.
-This rather obscure Columbia production plays like a poor man’s Double Indemnity (1944), with MacMurray practically reprising his famous role from Billy Wilder’s 1944 masterpiece.
+Directed by Richard Quine (Sex and the Single Girl) from a script written by Roy Huggins based upon two novels, The Night Watch by Thomas Walsh, and Rafferty by William S. Ballinger, Pushover is an entertaining, but derivative crime drama that somehow fails to generate much excitement.
+This rather obscure Columbia production plays like a poor man’s Double Indemnity (1944), with Fred MacMurray practically reprising his famous role from Billy Wilder’s 1944 masterpiece.

-Novak, however, in her first starring role, is radiant.
-You cannot take your eyes off her.
+Kim Novak is, however, radiant in her first starring role — you cannot take your eyes off her.
 It’s a passive role made interesting by Novak’s obvious star quality.
-Marshall is also very effective as MacMurray’s “all-business” boss.
+E. G. Marshall is also effective as MacMurray’s “all-business” boss.
 Dorothy Malone (Written on the Wind) has a small, but pivotal role as Novak’s unsuspecting next door neighbor.

 The cast also includes Philip Carey (Mister Roberts), and Phil Chambers (Rage at Dawn).
 Film debut of Allen Nourse (Odds Against Tomorrow).